get-salt-AI/SaltAI-Web-Docs/docs/index.md

 ## Key Features

 - **Node-Based Development:** Drag, drop, and connect nodes to build complex AI workflows.
-- **Cutting edge AI models:** Access a variety of AI models, from standard to advanced, to power your
+- **Cutting edge AI models:** Access a variety of AI models, from standard to advanced, to power your workflows.
 - **Scalable Infrastructure:** Run your workflows at scale without worrying about the underlying technical complexities.

 ## Building Your First Workflow